 This is a living list.
 Check back often for new resources!

 The following tools are the ones I recommend most often.
-If you’re looking for a quick way to cover your bases, here are the resources from my article 5 Systems You Need For Your Small Business in 2015.
+If you’re looking for a quick way to cover your bases, here are the resources from my article 5 Systems You Need For Your Small Business.
+You can also check out the list of systems I currently use to run my business.

 Contactually – This is my favorite contact management program.
 I've been a user for a while now and find it hard to leave.
 The insight it gives me, the reminders and tips, the interface – I love it all.
 I've tried over a dozen CRMs (and that's being conservative) and Contactually is my favorite by a mile.
 I've never been with any CRM as long as I've been with them.
 I couldn't even quit them when I adopted 17hats – so I use them both!